plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 For End Users
 ~~~~~~~~~~~~~

-Site-Administrators can use the URL Management control panel (``/@@redirection-controlpanel``) to manage and add alternative URLs.
+Site-Administrators can use the *URL Management* control panel (``/@@redirection-controlpanel``) to manage and add alternative URLs including bulk upload of alternative urls.

+As a Editor, you can see a *URL Management* link in the actions menu of a content item, and add or remove alternative urls for this specific content item.

 For Developers
 ~~~~~~~~~~~~~~

-Since the add-on ``Products.RedirectionTool`` has been merged into Plone, you should remove it before the upgrade if you previously used it.
+Since the add-on ``Products.RedirectionTool`` has been merged into Plone, you should remove it.
+You can either uninstall it before upgrading to Plone 5.2, or remove the product from the eggs and let the upgrade code from Plone remove it.
+Any alternative urls (aliases) that you have added manually, will be kept.

 New Login